-Title: Applying solid plaster to complex internal surfaces in the workplace Unit N Unit Number: F/618/1260 ning outcome sment criteria arner can: 1 Interpret the give information relati work and resourc lating to the 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. pplying solid omplex inter 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Applying solid plaster to complex internal surfaces in the workplace Unit Number: F/618/1260 Learning outcomes The learner will be able to: sment criteria arner can: 1 Interpret the given information relating to the work and resources when elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information.
+1 pplying solid emplex inter plaster to nal surfaces.
+1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statement, risk assessments, manufacturers' information and current regulations governing buildings. re of a l 2 Know how to comply with relevant legislation and official guidance when applying solid plaster to complex internal surfaces.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statement, risk assessments, manufacturers' information and current regulations governing buildings. rel off ap 2 Know how to comply with relevant legislation and official guidance when applying solid plaster to complex internal surfaces.
 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports. w a l Maintain safe vorking pract pplying solid omplex inter ices when plaster to 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when applying solid plaster to complex internal surfaces.
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports. wo ap 3 Maintain safe and healthy working practices when applying solid plaster to complex internal surfaces.
+3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when applying solid plaster to complex internal surfaces.
 3.2 Demonstrate compliance with given information and relevant legislation when applying solid plaster to complex internal surfaces in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health